Skip to navigation Skip to content

 • Centrelink Deductions - Include advice that Centrelink Deductions will automatically start if the payer is in arrears and on Centrelink Benefits.
 Not available if the liability is for spousal/ de facto maintenance

-Also ask the payer if they have made any payments to the payee since the lodgement date of the application.
-Do not forget to include any prescribed payments that the payer may be able to claim.
+Ask the payer if they have made any payments to the payee since the lodgement date of the application, including any prescribed payments that the payer may be able to claim.

-When the payer will be paying by Employer Withholding, explain the delays in commencing deductions and of the need for them to make payments direct to Child Support during the interim period.
+When the payer will be paying by Employer Withholding, explain the delays in starting deductions and the need for them to make payments direct to Child Support during the interim period.

 9